-Form 8275 is used by taxpayers and tax return preparers to disclose items or positions, except those taken contrary to a regulation, that are not otherwise adequately disclosed on a tax return to avoid certain penalties.
-The form is filed to avoid the portions of the accuracy-related penalty due to disregard of rules or to a substantial understatement of income tax for non-tax shelter items if the return position has a reasonable basis.
-It can also be used for disclosures relating to preparer penalties for understatements due to unreasonable positions or disregard of rules and the economic substance penalty.
+Form 8275-R is used by taxpayers and tax return preparers to disclose positions taken on a tax return that are contrary to Treasury regulations.
+The form is filed to avoid the portions of the accuracy-related penalty due to disregard of regulations or to a substantial understatement of income tax for non-tax shelter items if the return position has a reasonable basis.
+It can also be used for disclosures relating to the preparer penalties for tax understatements due to positions taken contrary to regulations and the economic substance penalty.

-The portion of the accuracy-related penalty attributable to the following types of misconduct cannot be avoided by disclosure on Form 8275.Negligence.
+The portion of the accuracy-related penalty attributable to the following types of misconduct cannot be avoided by disclosure on Form 8275-R.

-Disregard of regulations.

-• Any substantial understatement of income tax.

-• Any substantial valuation

-misstatement under chapter 1.
-Any substantial overstatement of pension liabilities.

-Any substantial estate or gift tax valuation understatements.

-• Any claim of tax benefits from a transaction lacking economic substance (within the meaning of section 7701(o)) or failing to meet the requirements of any similar rule of law.
+- Negligence. - Disregard of rules. - Any substantial understatement of income tax. - Any substantial valuation misstatement under chapter 1. - Any substantial overstatement of pension liabilities. - Any substantial estate or gift tax valuation understatements. - Any claim of tax benefits from a transaction lacking economic substance (within the meaning of section 7701(o)) or failing to meet the requirements of any similar rule of

-• Any otherwise undisclosed foreign financial asset understatement.
+Any otherwise undisclosed foreign financial asset understatement.